mderemus/ph-go-contacts/README.md

 ## Delete A Contact

-The following endpoint will be used to retrieve all of the contacts
+The following endpoint will be used to delete a specific Contact with the matching {id}

     http://localhost:12344/contact/delete/{id}